From career breakthroughs to professional milestones, explore how James Franco made an impact.

 In October 2013, James Franco appeared in the music video for "City of Angels" by Thirty Seconds to Mars.

-In December 2013, James Franco wrote an explanatory article for The New York Times about his frequent publishing of "selfies."
+In December 2013, James Franco wrote an explanatory article for The New York Times about his deliberate garnering of a reputation for publishing "selfies".

-In 2013, James Franco starred in Oz the Great and Powerful and This Is the End, collaborating with Seth Rogen in This Is the End.
+In 2013, James Franco starred in Oz the Great and Powerful and This Is the End alongside Seth Rogen.

-In late 2013, James Franco starred in "This Is the End" as a fictionalized version of himself stuck in a house during an apocalypse with other fictionalized versions of actors.
+In late 2013, James Franco starred in "This Is the End" as a fictionalized version of himself stuck in a house during an apocalypse.

 In February 2014, James Franco wrote an article in The New York Times in support of Shia LaBeouf's metamodernist performance art.

-In April 2014, James Franco presented at the Broadway Cares/Equity Fights AIDS Easter Bonnet Competition with Leighton Meester and Chris O'Dowd, after raising donations at his Broadway show "Of Mice and Men".
+In April 2014, James Franco presented at the Broadway Cares/Equity Fights AIDS Easter Bonnet Competition with Leighton Meester and Chris O'Dowd, following fundraising efforts related to his Broadway show "Of Mice and Men".

-In April 2015, two of James Franco's projects, titled "I Am Michael" and "True Story", were shown at the 2015 Sundance Film Festival.
+In April 2015, James Franco had two projects, "I Am Michael" and "True Story", shown at the 2015 Sundance Film Festival.
+In "I Am Michael", Franco plays a gay activist, and in "True Story", he plays Christian Longo.

-In 2015, James Franco published a Washington Post editorial titled "McDonald's was there for me when no one else was", nostalgically recalling his experience working at McDonald's.
+In 2015, James Franco wrote an editorial for the Washington Post titled "McDonald's was there for me when no one else was" about his experience working at the establishment to support himself.

-In December 2016, the comedy "Why Him?" was released, starring James Franco as an immature tech-billionaire.
+In December 2016, "Why Him?", a comedy starring James Franco, was released.
+In the film, Franco plays an immature tech-billionaire.

-In 2016, James Franco directed, co-produced, and starred in "The Disaster Artist", a film about the making of "The Room."
+In 2016, James Franco directed, co-produced, and starred in "The Disaster Artist", about the making of "The Room".

 In 2016, James Franco starred in the limited series 11.22.63.

-On May 19, 2017, James Franco briefly appeared in the Alien prequel, "Alien: Covenant" as Branson, the captain of the Covenant ship.
+On May 19, 2017, James Franco appeared briefly in "Alien: Covenant", playing Branson, the captain of the Covenant ship.

 In 2017, James Franco starred in The Disaster Artist, for which he won a Golden Globe Award for Best Actor.